Best Non-Alcoholic Red Wines for 2026 (Taste-Tested & Reviewed)

 Tasting notes:

-This is an excellent example of a classic Austrian zweigelt wine, without the alcohol.
-It has a great personality and stands out in the category with notes of leather, and a hint of pepper and wood smoke married with lively blackberry and cocoa.
-It’s juicy and a perfect pairing for anything with an umami flavour to it like fresh pasta with red sauce or cheesy pizza!
+This is an excellent example of a classic Austrian Zweigelt, without the alcohol.
+It has great personality and stands out in the category with notes of leather, pepper, and subtle wood smoke alongside lively blackberry and cocoa.
+It’s juicy, food-friendly, and one of my favourite non-alcoholic reds to open when I’m serving pizza or anything with a rich, savoury sauce.
 Read the full review here.

 Pairing: Croque Monsieur, quiche, tartine, cheesy pasta